-Resurgent Joe Biden Starts Super Tuesday With Big Virginia Win as Bernie Sanders Takes Vermont
+Joe Biden Grabs Big Super Tuesday Wins in Virginia and North Carolina as Bernie Sanders Takes Vermont

 Two other moderates, Minnesota Sen. Amy Klobuchar and Pete Buttigieg, the former mayor of South Bend, Indiana, both left the race in the run-up to Super Tuesday, then dramatically endorsed Biden on Monday.
 That helped unify moderates behind the former vice president, whose campaign risked collapsing until his resounding win in Saturday’s South Carolina primary.

-A turnaround would be all the more remarkable because Super Tuesday was supposed to be about monster fundraising and strong political organization.
+A turnaround would be all the more surprising because Super Tuesday was supposed to be about monster fundraising and strong political organization.
 Biden largely had neither and yet still looked poised for a strong night.
 Sanders, an avowed democratic socialist, argued that the party’s elders were scrambling to block him from a nomination it appeared just last week he could run away with.

 Related Stories